No mayo Italian Tuna Salad

 Prepare Ingredients

-- Empty contents of all 4 cans of the tuna into a fine meshed strainer.
+- Empty contents of all 4 cans (20 ounces) of the tuna into a fine meshed strainer.
 Hold the strainer over the sink or rest on a bowl to drain the liquid.
 With your hands, squeeze the water from the tuna.
 It leaves the tuna in dry shredded flakes when you are done.

 - Chop the tomato into bite sized pieces.
 Chop the red onion to your preference.
 We like pretty good sized pieces.